emilyrosenberg/emily-rosenberg/README.md

 - CSS <br> I validated the CSS code with (Jigsaw) validator and found 1 error in the margin of the name styles in the header.
 I decided that this style wasn't working anyway, and deleted the line.

 ## Deployment
+I deployed by doing xyz <br>
+I tested the deployed version in Chrome and Safari.

 ## Credits